scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:32
 on the log level and, of course, by timestamp.
 2:37
-Note that if using the console isn't your thing,
+Note that if using the console isn’t your thing,
 2:40
 these queries are also accessible from the logging 2:42